lucasGabrielDeAA/node-api/README.md

 # Docker & MongoDb

 Follow the installation steps according your platform, at the [Docker](https://docs.docker.com/install/) documentation.
-After docker's installations, you need to run a mondogb's rom in the docker's environment.
+After docker's installation, you need to run a mondogb's rom in the docker's environment.
 And enable the docker port to listen to real port commands.
 Running the following command.

 ```
 docker run --name <MONGO_DB_NAME> -p 27017:27017 -d mongo